ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_bridging/guide.en-ca.md

 - If it responds, that probably means that there is a configuration error either on the VM or the host that prevents the Additional IP from working in normal mode.

-- If the IP address is still not working, please create a ticket in your [OVHcloud Control Panel](/links/manager) to relay your test results to our support teams.
+- If the IP address is still not working, please open a support ticket via the [help center](https://help.ovhcloud.com/csm?id=csm_cases_requests) to relay your test results to our support teams.

 ## Go further